 NSWALC is the sole member of both companies and has outlined its expectations to both companies in two documents: a strategic charter and a governance charter.
 The companies, both of which are charities, are required to report quarterly to Council on achievement of their strategic charters and financial performance.

-The work to establish these two subsidiaries has been driven by NSWALC’s Business Development Unit which will function as a group office for NSWALC’s enterprises.
+The work to establish these two subsidiaries has been driven by NSWALC’s Business Development Unit which also functions as a group office for NSWALC’s enterprises.